SimPrints/SimTemplate/README.md

 The [Building Projects Outside the GUI](http://ewsoftware.github.io/SHFB/html/8ffc0d37-0215-4609-b6f8-dba53a6c5063.htm) help topic can provide further information on building the documentation without needing to install SHFB.

 ### Logging
-The application logs using the log4net library to both a static file and over UDP.
+The application (and tests) logs using the log4net library to both a static file and over UDP.

 The static file can be found at:
 ``